hetida/hetida-designer/docs/user_guide/data_types/any.md

 * `image/svg+xml` and generally image formats: Render as image
 * `text/html`: Render HTML in sandboxed IFrame. *Note: Generally we trust the output to be non-malicious!* This can be used to visualize data using other javascript based plotting frameworks like e.g. Apache Echarts or µplot: Simply write a component that generated the respective HTML (including the necessary scripts, e.g. via CDN) and output it in the above-described way as ANY output.
 * others (files): Provide a file download link.
 The "name" will be recommended as file name.

+### Display height

+The optional `height` field can be used to specify a height for rendering in some contexts / frontends.
+It is up to the receiving frontend to decide whether / how to use this value.
+The hetida designer result protocol view will take it into account, the experimental dashboarding ignores it, since it allows arbitrary resizing.

 ### Examples: